Back to School- The Battle of the Lunches!

 Of course, I do a few things to make life easier.

-This is something I hang on my fridge as a reminder of how they need to assemble their lunches.
+This is something I hang on my fridge as a reminder of how they need to assemble their back to school lunches.
 I laminated it, and each bin is labeled accordingly.

 2. Feel Good Options

 I always make sure the bins are filled with things I can feel good about so that it doesn’t matter what they pack.